OpenEx-Platform/docs/docs/usage/atomic.md

 An atomic testing is essentially the simulation of a single inject, against a selection of targets (Players, Teams, Assets) with assorted expectations.

-By clicking on the + button on the nbottom right of the screen, you enter the atomic testing creation workflow.
+By clicking on the + button on the bottom right of the screen, you enter the atomic testing creation workflow.

 <!-- to be completed after Samuel work on the new creation workflow -->

 ## Atomic testing screens

-Details of an Atomic testing is composed of threee parts:
+Details of an Atomic testing is composed of three parts:

 - a header allowing to launch the test, see its state and update/delete it.
-- a targets response screen to eaily see the results of the test.
+- a targets response screen to easily see the results of the test.
 - an inject details screen to see expectations of the test and investigate on execution logs

 ### Targets response